 The Painting Industry Is Only Growing

-According to Grand View Industries, the painting industry is growing at nearly 4.3% yearly, which is not expected to change.
+According to Grand View Industries, the painting industry is growing at nearly 4.3% yearly, which is not expected to change any time soon.

 As more and more kids master video games instead of working with their hands, the pool of customers will continue to grow.

 If you are interested in owning a painting company, franchising with Klappenberger & Son has the tools for rapid growth.
-Tools include marketing strategies, website, call center social media assistance, and more.
+Tools include marketing strategies, a website, call center, social media assistance, and more.